seanmerron/Retirement-Roadmap/README.md

 Start a Material Stash
 - A great habit for you and teaching your kids early is to buy new materialistic items with old materialistic item's money.
 Hobbies come and go and your wants/desires change over time.
 Learning to sell old toys before buying the next toy is a great habit to learn thoughtful spending and control clutter.
-- Start selling old items on Craigslist, OfferUp, eBay or have a yard sale.
+- Start selling old items on Craigslist, OfferUp, and eBay or have a yard sale.
 You'll learn which of these tools if better for certain items.
   - Do the opposite also when you make purchases to find someone else done with the toy you need vs. paying full price.
 You might hate the toy after buying it and will suffer less of a loss getting rid of it.
 Yard sales are where the best deals are.
 - Don't be afraid to let go.
 If you think you'll want something later you'll probably be able to find it newer on Craigslist or eBay down the road for cheaper.
 Think of this as free temporary storage.
 - Start going around the house and building this cash stash.
 If you haven't used something in over 1 year, let it go, it's just sitting there losing value.
 De-cluttering your house is a rewarding feeling.